aroxby/cpu/README.md

 # Virtual CPU
 This my attempt at building a virtual CPU.
 This is just for fun and learning.
-The entire virtual machine will be implemented in sofware.
+The entire virtual machine will be implemented in software.

 #### Extra Features